umangmathur92/android-data-folder-accessor/README.md

 android-data-folder-accessor
 ============================

-A Bash Script to access the contents of /data/data folder of any android application.
+A simple Bash Script to access the contents of /data/data folder of any android application.
-Tested on Ubuntu 12.04

 Instructions :